 Edwards came to Penn after spending the previous year as a graduate assistant coach under Mark Krikorian at her alma mater, Florida State University.
 The move represents a homecoming for Edwards, who grew up in nearby Downington (Pa.) and enjoyed a decorated youth career at Downingtown West High School as well as with the West Chester Predators club program.

 Rose Hull was hired in August 2020 and enters her first season as the assistant to the University of Pennsylvania's Douglas N. Brush Head Coach of Women's Soccer, Casey Brown.

 Hull comes to Penn after serving as an assistant coach with the Nebraska Wesleyan University women’s soccer program in 2019.
 Prior to that, she was an assistant goalkeeper coach at the University of Nebraska-Omaha in 2018.
 Hull also was the assistant coach for the 2017 season at her alma mater, Furman University, guiding the Paladins’ keeper to first-team all-conference recognition and a conference-record 0.67 goals-against average as they won the Southern Conference regular-season title.

-“A camp is only as good as its staff,” and Penn Soccer Academy prides itself on the professional, experienced staff that in addition to Camp Director Nicole Van Dyke, will teach, evaluate and motivate our campers to reach their potential.
+“A camp is only as good as its staff,” and Penn Soccer Academy prides itself on the professional, experienced staff that will teach, evaluate and motivate our campers to reach their potential.
 Penn Soccer Academy hires only qualified soccer coaches and players for work at the camp.
 Each staff member must complete a background check prior to working camp.
 Penn Soccer Academy will often invite collegiate coaches from additional schools to work as instructors and evaluators for ID camp.